platformsh/platformsh-docs/src/administration/data-retention.md

 When a project is deleted Platform.sh takes a final snapshot of active environments as well as the Git repository holding user code.
 This final snapshot is to allow Platform.sh to recover a recently-deleted project in case of accident.

-These "tombstone" backups are retained for 7 days.
+These "tombstone" backups are retained for between _7 days_ and _6 months_.